wazuh/wazuh-documentation/source/installation-guide/wazuh-cluster/wazuh_multi_node_cluster.rst

 Installing the Wazuh API
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Before starting, note that if you are setting up a Wazuh cluster, the Wazuh API has to be installed in the Wazuh master node and not in the Wazuh worker nodes.
+Before starting, note that the Wazuh API has to be installed in the Wazuh master node and not in the Wazuh worker nodes.

 .. note::
-  Although the minimum NodeJS version needed for Wazuh API is 4.6.1, we always recommend installing the most recent available version for your Operating system.
-In this guide, we used the 8.x version but feel free to install a more recent one.
+  Although the minimum NodeJS version needed for Wazuh API is 4.6.1, it is always recommended to install the most recent available version for each Operating System.
+In this guide, the 8.x version was used but a most recent one can be installed.

 .. tabs::